openrails/openrails/Source/Documentation/Manual/cabs.rst

 3D cabs
 =======

-The key to enter into a 3D cab (provided the player locomotive has one) is ``<Alt+1>``, in case locomotive has both 2D and 3D cabs provided.
+The key to enter into a 3D cab (if the player locomotive has one) is ``<Alt+1>``, in case locomotive has both 2D and 3D cabs provided.
 Key ``<1>`` can also be used to enter to 3D-cab-only locomotives.